Garcel/advent_of_code/2022/README.md

 My solutions for [Adven of Code 2022](https://adventofcode.com/) written in Rust.

-I'm just starting tio learn 📖 this language, so maybe I'm not very proficient with it, so any tips would be welcome.
+I'm just starting tio learn 📖 this language, so maybe I'm not very proficient with it.
+Any tips would be welcome.
 Just be kind :)

 ## Timings
 Times after 1000 iterations: